 1.1 Get Android SDK Install Directory Path.

-Before you can configure it, you should first get the android sdk install directory follow below steps.
+- Before you can configure it, you should first get the android SDK install directory following the steps below.

-- Open android studio, click File —> Settings menu item in the top men bar.
+- Open android studio, click File —> Settings menu item in the top menu bar.

-- Expand Appearance & Behavior —> System Settings —> Android SDK menu item in left panel of the popup window.
-Then you can find the Android SDK Location directory path in right panel, remember it.
+- Expand Appearance & Behavior —> System Settings —> Android SDK menu item on the left side of the popup window.
+Then you can find the Android SDK Location directory path on the right side ( in this example, the Android SDK location path is C:\Users\Jerry\AppData\Local\Android\Sdk ), remember it.

 1.2 Set %ANDROID_HOME% and %Path% System Environment Variable.

-- Right click the computer icon in windows file explorer left panel, click Properties menu item in the popup menu list.
+- Right-click the computer icon in Windows file explorer left side, click Properties menu item in the popup menu list.
 This will open the windows system configuration window.

-- Click Advanced system settings in left panel, it will popup System Properties window, click Environment Variables button to open Environment Variables window.
+- Click the Advanced system settings link on the left panel, it will popup the System Properties window, click the Environment Variables button to open the Environment Variables window.

-- Click New… button to add a new system variable, input ANDROID_HOME as variable name and the android sdk location directory path ( such as C:\Users\Administrator\AppData\Local\Android\Sdk ) as variable value.
+- Click the New… button to add a new system variable, input ANDROID_HOME as the variable name, and input the Android SDK location directory path ( such as C:\Users\Administrator\AppData\Local\Android\Sdk ) as the variable value.

-- Click OK and close the system environment variables settings window, open a dos window, type command adb in it.
-If you see output like below that means the android sdk path variable has been configured successfully.
+- Click OK to close the system environment variables settings window, open a dos window, type command adb in it.
+If you see output like below that means the android SDK path variable has been configured successfully.